What is the GDPR?

 - To help safeguard personal data from the danger of loss

-Now, all this seems to be extremely beneficial for the individuals and minimizes chances of data misuse.
+Now, all this seems to be extremely beneficial for the individuals and minimizes the chances of data misuse.
 It has become fundamental for any organization which runs its business within EU to fully understand and implement the overall design of GDPR.
 This new legislation has come up as a blow in the face of privacy invaders.

 As per the guidelines of GDPR, the organizations will have to make certain that all types of personal data are collected as per legal rules as well as under stringent conditions.
 Also, those who are responsible for data collection, as well as management, will be under obligation to safeguard the same from any kind of misuse and exploitation.
-They have to pay proper respect to rights of the data owners.
+They have to pay proper respect to the rights of the data owners.
 In case they fail to do the same they will be charged with face penalties for the same.